google-marketing-solutions/argon/README.md

     and use the "Link" option.
 *   If you want historical data to be backfilled for the first time, select the appropriate backfill Date Range with "Custom".
+*   If this range is significant, break it up into much smaller chunks, otherwise ingestion timeouts will result in partial uploads.
-*   Save and run the report.
+*   Save and run the report, for each chunk, if necessary.
 *   Now, edit the report again, and select a Date Range of "Yesterday".
 *   Activate the Schedule for repeats "Daily" every "1 day" and choose a far-off in the future "Expiry" date.